sdroege/gst-plugin-rs/README.md

 Check the README.md of that repository also for details about how to set-up your development environment.

 Various example plugins can be found in the [GIT repository](https://github.com/sdroege/gst-plugin-rs/).
+A blog post series about writing GStreamer plugins/elements can be found [here](https://coaxion.net/blog/2018/01/how-to-write-gstreamer-elements-in-rust-part-1-a-video-filter-for-converting-rgb-to-grayscale/).

 For background and motivation, see the [announcement blogpost](https://coaxion.net/blog/2016/05/writing-gstreamer-plugins-and-elements-in-rust/)